-Israeli soldier convicted in killing of wounded Palestinian suspect
+Israeli soldier convicted of manslaughter

 - Azaria's defense argued that the soldier felt his life was in danger

-Tel Aviv (CNN)An Israeli military court convicted an Israeli soldier, Elor Azaria, of manslaughter Wednesday in the fatal shooting of a wounded Palestinian man last March.
+Tel Aviv (CNN)An Israeli military court convicted an Israeli soldier, Elor Azaria, of manslaughter Wednesday in the fatal shooting of a wounded Palestinian knife attack suspect last March.

 The Palestinian man, Abdel Fattah al-Sharif, 21, was one of two men accused of stabbing another Israeli soldier in Hebron, in the West Bank, a few minutes earlier.